rarimo/js-sdk/packages/nft-checkout/README.md

   );

   // Call the asynchronous checkout method to run the transaction.
-  // The `checkout()` method takes the parameters from the operation instance and calls the Rarimo contract to handle the checkout and approve the transaction if needed. const txHash = await op.checkout(estimatedPrice, { bundle })
+  // The `checkout()` method takes the parameters from the operation instance, gets approval from the user's wallet, and calls the Rarimo contract to handle the transaction. const txHash = await op.checkout(estimatedPrice, { bundle })

   // Print a link to the transaction.